 How to Improve UX Design with A/B Testing

-If you’ve kept up with design news the past 5-6 years then you should know about A/B testing.
+If you’ve kept up with design news for the past 5-6 years then you should know about A/B testing.
 This is where two or more page designs are created and offered to a split percentage of visitors.
 Various metrics are tracked and designers can select a design style based on which features perform the best.
 It’s a wonderful technique for designers but does require some practice to fully understand.

 These tips are geared towards designers who want to learn more about A/B testing as it relates to web design.
 Every designer is constantly trying to better himself or herself, but self-betterment takes work.
 You need to be confident with your existing skills and push forward to learn more about user experience design.
 A/B testing is just one of these skillsets which can improve your value as a web designer.